carolvicente/simpler-pyspark/README.md

 # simpler-pyspark
-Personal python package with helpful snippets for pyspark features.
+Personal python package with helpful snippets with for exampler pyspark features.